gjtorikian/sffsoccer2ical/README.md

 # sffsoccer2ical

-This program will take the [SFF Soccer](http://www.sffsoccer.com/) schedule and, given your team name, generate an iCal file for you.
+This program will take the [SFF Soccer](http://www.sffsoccer.com/) schedule and, given your team name, generate an ics file for you.

 ## Usage